 Research and CQI Committee meetings take place on a monthly basis, and so there are strict application deadlines that correspond to our review schedule.
 A copy of the research application deadline calendar can be found on this page.
 Because we require formal review, please note that a failure to meet an application deadline will result in postponement of project review until the following month.

 You may also submit supplemental materials with your project application.
-This may include study protocols, survey measures, partnership agreements, grants, etc. While these materials can help the Research Committee better understand and evaluation your project, please be aware that our assessment and subsequent decision to approve a research project is based predominantly on the information presented in the application document.
-Consequently, please ensure your application is thorough, detailed, and comprehensive, regardless of if you choose to supplement with other materials.
+This may include study protocols, survey measures, partnership agreements, grants, etc. While these materials can help the Research Committee better understand and evaluate your project, please be aware that our assessment and subsequent decision to approve a research project is based predominantly on the information presented in the application document.
+Consequently, please ensure your application is thorough, detailed, and comprehensive.

 Depending on the type of project you propose, you may be additionally required to submit your project to an Institutional Review Board (IRB).
 North Country does not have its own IRB, and so an IRB from an external research institution would be required (i.e. NAU, ATSU, etc.).
 If your project requires approval or exemption from an IRB, North Country may approve your project, but you will not be allowed to begin until that documentation has been received.